 And, a Therapeutic Resource Center is added.

-Independent Living Arrangement offered to youth aging out of the foster care system.
+Independent Living Arrangement program opened in four townhouses on campus to serve youth aging out of the foster care system ages 17-21.